julianandrews/gmailcount/README.md

 Installation
 ------------
 gmailcount is tested on python 3.5.
-I may work on older versions of python 3.
+It may work on older versions of python 3.

 Installation is simple:

     pip3 install gmailcount

-or with Secret Service support (gnome-keyring)
+with Secret Service support (gnome-keyring):

     pip3 install gmailcount[secret-service]

 gnome-keyring support also requires the `dbus-python` package which can't be installed via pip.
-It can either be installed via system package manager (python3-dbus on Debian) or from source.
+It can be installed via system package manager (python3-dbus on Debian) or from source.

-For alternative keyring support
+If your system keyring isn't working you can install alternative keyring support:

     pip3 install gmailcount[alt-keyrings]

-Alternative keyring support includes keyring backends that should work on basically any system, but may not be as secure.
+Alternative keyring support includes keyring backends that should work on almost any system, but may not be as secure.
 For more information on keyring configuration check out the python keyring [documentation](https://pypi.python.org/pypi/keyring#configure-your-keyring-lib).